argodev/study/docs/ctf/portswigger.md

 ### DOM XSS in jQuery anchor href attribute sink using location.search source

+!!! question
     This lab contains a DOM-based cross-site scripting vulnerability in the submit feedback page.
 It uses the jQuery library's `$` selector function to find an anchor element, and changes its `href` attribute using data from `location.search`.

     To solve this lab, make the "back" link alert `document.cookie`.

 I noticed the "submit feedback" link on the page, and if you click on it, you are directed to a feedback form that has a "back" link at the bottom of it (this is what we need to mess with).
 Additionally, the URL looks like this: `/feedback?returnPath=/`.
 After a little experimentation, I simply changed the URL to `/feedback?returnPath=javascript:alert(document.cookie);` and hit enter.
 This caused the page to render, and looking at the DOM, we now see the following: